dotnet/csharplang/proposals/utf8-string-literals.md

 ===

 ## Summary
-This proposal adds the ability to write UTF8 string literals in C# and have them automatically encoded into their `byte[]` representation.
+This proposal adds the ability to write UTF8 string literals in C# and have them automatically encoded into their UTF-8 `byte` representation.

 ## Motivation
 UTF8 is the language of the web and its use is necessary in significant portions of the .NET stack.
 While much of data comes in the form of `byte[]` off the network stack there is still significant uses of constants in the code.
 For example networking stack has to commonly write constants like `"HTTP/1.0\r\n"`, `" AUTH"` or . `"Content-Length: "`.